Platform ReviewUpdated 2026-04-18

 Marketplace & MRV / Claims Infrastructure

 Carbonfuture is positioned as a procurement marketplace and MRV infrastructure for durable carbon removals.
 It is designed to help organizations source removal supply and document delivery evidence for claims and reporting.
-It does not present as a vehicle for financial returns, tradable exposure, or secondary-market resale mechanics; its primary value is procurement execution and verification artifacts rather than investment performance.
+It does not present as a vehicle for financial returns or portfolio-style investment exposure; its primary value is procurement execution, audit-ready data, and verification artifacts rather than investment performance.
+Support for secondary credit transfers is best understood as enterprise carbon-asset administration and portfolio management, not investor-style secondary market liquidity.

 • No stated return profile or yield mechanics